l-with/ansible-role-set_and_check_facts_from_environment/README.md

 # Ansible Role set and check facts from environment

-sets and checks facts from environment variables
+sets and checks facts from environment variables on control node

 ## Role Variables